Amplitude, Period, Phase Shift and Frequency

 The Amplitude is the height from the center line to the peak (or to the trough).
 Or we can measure the height from highest to lowest points and divide that by 2.

 The Phase Shift is how far the function is shifted horizontally from the usual position.

-The Vertical Shift is how far the function is vertically up from the usual position.
+The Vertical Shift is how far the function is shifted vertically from the usual position.

 All Together Now!